 The method for approximating the marginal posterior distributions.
 Options include

-"skewnorm"(skew normal),"asymgaus"(two-piece asymmetric Gaussian),"marggaus"(marginalising the Laplace approximation), and"sampling"(sampling from the joint Laplace approximation).- marginal_correction
+"skewnorm"(skew-normal),"asymgaus"(two-piece asymmetric Gaussian),"marggaus"(marginalising the Laplace approximation), and"sampling"(sampling from the joint Laplace approximation).- marginal_correction

-Which type of correction to use when fitting the skew normal or two-piece Gaussian marginals.
+Which type of correction to use when fitting the skew-normal or two-piece Gaussian marginals.

 The number of samples to draw for all sampling-based approaches (including posterior sampling for model fit indices).

-- test
+- samp_copula

-- sn_fit_logthresh
+21.- sn_fit_logthresh

-The log-threshold for fitting the skew normal.
+The log-threshold for fitting the skew-normal.
 Points with log-posterior drop below this threshold (relative to the maximum) will be excluded from the fit.
 Defaults to

 -6.- sn_fit_temp

-Temperature parameter for fitting the skew normal.
-If
+Temperature parameter for fitting the skew-normal.
+Defaults to

 A list of control parameters for the optimiser.